Skip to content

 """

-print(f"Quality: {response.quality_tier}")
+print(f"Quality: {answer.quality}")

 ingest() runs stages 1–5 of the extraction pipeline:

-Stage Method What It Does Cost
+Stage Method What it does Cost

 2 TextRank Graph-based keyword extraction ~5ms